DevExpress/devextreme-reactive/packages/dx-react-grid-bootstrap4/api/dx-react-grid-bootstrap4.api.md

 import { SearchPanel as SearchPanel_2 } from '@devexpress/dx-react-grid';
 import { Table as Table_2 } from '@devexpress/dx-react-grid';
 import { TableBandHeader as TableBandHeader_2 } from '@devexpress/dx-react-grid';
+import { TableColumnResizing as TableColumnResizing_2 } from '@devexpress/dx-react-grid';
 import { TableColumnVisibility as TableColumnVisibility_2 } from '@devexpress/dx-react-grid';
 import { TableColumnWidthInfo } from '@devexpress/dx-react-grid';
 import { TableEditColumn as TableEditColumn_2 } from '@devexpress/dx-react-grid';